codevivi/cryptocurrencies-prices-over-time/README.md

 Front-End (**React**)

 - Responsive
 - Search.
-Able to find cryptocurrency by typing in name or code (only exact matches, case insensitive); Showing error message if exceeding 30 characters;
-- Able to select cryptocurrency from dropdown list;
+Start cryptocurrency Search by typing and select from dropdown matches.
 - Radio inputs for valid timeframes;
 - Slider input to set limit for returned results (time points in graph);
 - Renders line chart to visualize price changes over time;